AndysRepo/Python_projects/README.md

 3. File "**snake_game.py**": a very simple version of the snake game, composed of just two different levels for now.
 The code requests to have python 3 installed and the "numpy", "graphics" and "secrets" library available.

-4. File "**bmp reader**": a (working) attempt to implement an algorithm reading the bmp file format.
+4. File "**bmp_reader.py**": a (working) attempt to implement an algorithm reading the bmp file format.
 The code will recostruct, pixel by pixel, a bmp picture and allow the user to visualize it.
 It makes only use of the "graphics" library.